 Do I need a survey?

 In short; yes.
-Whether you a buying a home or an investment property, you are making a huge purchase, and committing your money to a physical asset.
+Whether you are buying a home or an investment property, you are making a huge purchase, and committing your money to a physical asset.
 It is therefore vitally important to understand if the property has issues which may affect your (or future purchaser's) interest in the property.

 What type of survey do I need?